-Buy Property In France with Equity
+Buy Property in France with Equity from Home

 Answered on 14 February 2019 by Nick Morrey

-We would like to use the equity from our home to by a property in France and then rent out the English property to to supplement our joint pension when we retire.
+We would like to use the equity from our home to buy a property in France and then rent out the English property to to supplement our joint pension when we retire.
 Our home is worth £250,000 approximately.
 We are looking at properties in France for approximately £100,000.
 We have been advised that we have the potential to raise £15,000 a year in rental income.
 My husband is a retired police officer with pension and I can retire from the NHS at aged 60.

 From the information you have provided, I believe that we may be able to help, however we would need more information such as full details of income and expenditure and when you plan to go ahead with the transaction.
 You would need to arrange a residential mortgage to buy the property in France, with the ability to be able to change this to an expat buy-to-let mortgage when you move.
 The time frame of this transaction is also important and I would need to know exactly when you are planning to retire and whether the property in France would be a holiday home first before you live in it full time.